sleep-written/scp-sync/README.md

 ## Features

 -  **Profile Management**: Create reusable profiles for frequent file transfers, eliminating the need to retype SCP commands.
 -  **File Transfer Automation**: Automatically generate and execute SCP commands for uploading and downloading files based on selected profiles.
 -  **Optional SSH Parameters**: Add `PubkeyAcceptedAlgorithms +ssh-rsa` and `HostkeyAlgorithms +ssh-rsa` options to a profile if needed for specific SSH configurations.
+-  **Multi language support**: Now the interface changes according the OS language.
+For now the app has english (default) and spanish support.

 ## Launch the application